 Formal qualifications are generally considered less important than evidence of relevant work experience and the personal qualities needed to be a successful manager.
 To get experience, you could work for a fast food outlet part time while studying, although experience in any customer-facing role is useful, as is the ability to manage a team.

 If your degree includes a year out in industry, you can use this time to build up experience working for your chosen fast food outlet.
-Pizza Express offer an undergraduate assistant manager programme aimed at students studying hospitality or business degrees on their year out.
+For instance, Pizza Express offers an undergraduate assistant manager programme aimed at students on their year out from studying hospitality or business degrees.

 - burger bars